lechnerc77/azd-compatibility-azure-function/README.md

 ## Step 5 - azure.yaml

-No we can finally start with the specifics of the Azure Developer CLI projects.
+No, we can finally start with the specifics of the Azure Developer CLI projects.
 The main main (metadata) file is the `azure.yaml` file.
 For my TypeScript based Azure Functions project I added the following content:

 ```yaml
 # yaml-language-server: $schema=https://raw.githubusercontent.com/Azure/azure-dev/main/schemas/v1.0/azure.yaml.json